Vauff/Maunz-Discord/README.md

 *players - Lists the current players online on the GFL ZE server (in a PM).

+*reddit <subreddit> - Links you to a subreddit that you provide.

 _*restart_ - Restarts Maunz.

 *source - Links you to the GitHub page of Maunz, you can submit issues/pull requests here.